Marymere Falls Port Angeles

 13 Best Things to Do in Port Angeles, Washington

 Port Angeles is located on the northern coast of the Olympic Peninsula in Washington State.
 The city is a gateway to the nearby Olympic National Park.
 With plenty of water views and access to tons of trails, Port Angeles is an ideal place to stay when visiting the national park.
-In this post, we will share our list of things to do in Port Angeles, where to stay, and our favorite nearby activities.
+I tend to use Port Angeles as my “home base” when I’m out exploring the Olympic Peninsula.
+In this post, I’ll share my list of things to do in Port Angeles, where to stay, and our favorite nearby activities.

 1. Olympic National Park Visitor Center